Skip to main content

 Greek and Roman myth as represented in ancient art and literature, with emphasis on modern interpretations and theories.

-This course presents an overview of computer science with an emphasis on problem-solving and computational thinking through ‘coding’: computer programming for beginners.
+This course presents an overview of computer science (CS) with an emphasis on problem-solving and computational thinking through ‘coding’: computer programming for beginners.
 Other topics include: organization of hardware, software, and how information is structured on contemporary computing devices.

 English 120: Expository Writing (3 credits)